 Peace River Wildlife Center The main draw may be Luna the leucistic (not albino) screech owl, but there are many other animals to learn about when you visit.
 Get up close with birds, mammals, and reptiles, then visit their gift shop for a keepsake of your trip.
 If you go at 2:30 pm, you may catch them feeding the pelicans!

 Peace River Botanical & Sculpture Gardens (PRBSG) “Wild” art, exotic plants, colorful koi fish, beautiful walking trails, a butterfly pavilion, and an ever-changing gift shop make the Gardens a destination in itself!
 The plants are always growing and there’s always another art installation on the horizon, so head back often.

 On the Water

 Most places offer lessons from certified instructors and private or public trips and tours.
-Find your bliss at Hooked on SUP, Paddleboard Adventures, Glass Bottom Rentals, Selkie Adaptive Paddle, Florida Girl Eco-Adventures, SUP Englewood, and It’s Time Kayak and Canoe (which also offers fishing), to name just a few.
+Find your bliss with Paddleboard Adventures, Glass Bottom Rentals, Selkie Adaptive Paddle, Florida Girl Eco-Adventures, SUP Englewood, and It’s Time Kayak and Canoe (which also offers fishing), to name just a few.

 Wildest of all, Sea Turtle Season is May 1 to October 1.
 Plan a beach visit (or two) during that time, and keep an eye out while keeping some important guidelines in mind: